Cat Restroom Rule #1

 Multiple cats waiting in line to use the litter box

-Last updated May 7th, 2019
+Last updated on May 7th, 2019 at 11:41 am

 Providing the right number of litter boxes per cat is one of the key factors in preventing inappropriate elimination or spraying behaviors before they start.
 Litter box aversion is one of the top reasons cats are surrendered to shelters.